hendriantonovanda/calculating-parking-fees-website/README.md

 - Contributions are welcome!
 Please fork the repository and submit a pull request with any changes.

 ## License
-- Distributed under the MIT License.
-See LICENSE for more information.
+- This project is licensed under the MIT License.